watermelonano/melonbot/README.md

 ## Where can I see it in action?

-Head to the [BANANO Discord](https://chat.banano.cc) - you can see both the NANO and BANANO bots in action just by typing `?help` and `.help`
+Head to the [BANANO Discord](https://chat.banano.cc) - you can see both the WATERMELONANO and BANANO bots in action just by typing `?help` and `.help`

 ## How do I add it to my server?